Construction zone safety

 - Cooperate with other drivers to keep traffic moving smoothly.
 When traffic needs to merge because of a lane closure, ease into the driving lane early and leave gaps for other vehicles to merge.

 Speeding fines are doubled in construction zones.
 The Government of Alberta also enacted increased speeding fines in construction zones, which now range from $156 to $949.
-For more information see Traffic Safety in Alberta and the Don't RIP through construction zones campaign.
+For more information see Traffic Safety in Alberta.